Using MCP from an AI Client

 Tables/ACCOUNTS.sqlto the deployment basket."Agent: calls

-add_to_basket('Tables', 'ACCOUNTS').
+update_basket(action='add', category='Tables', name='ACCOUNTS').
 The component appears in your basket immediately.

 Troubleshooting

-Claude or Kiro doesn't see DataStar tools — most often a stale config.
+Claude or Kiro doesn't see DataStar tools.
+Most often a stale config.
 Fully quit the client (not just close the window) and relaunch.

-401 Unauthorized — API key mismatch.
+401 Unauthorized.
+API key mismatch.
 Copy it fresh from the DataStar MCP preferences and paste.

-Connection refused — server isn't running.
+Connection refused.
+Server isn't running.
 Check the status bar in DataStar.

-"Write operations are disabled" — the agent tried a mutating tool.
+"Write operations are disabled".
+The agent tried a mutating tool.
 Tick Allow write access in DataStar's MCP preferences.

-"Table X is not in the configured metadata tables" — add it in Workspace Settings → MCP.
+"Table X is not in the configured metadata tables".
+Add it in Workspace Settings → MCP.
 See Configuring Metadata Tables.

-The agent uses the wrong schema — tell it to call get_database_context first.
+The agent uses the wrong schema.
+Tell it to call get_database_context first.
 If the schema it returns is wrong for your target table, pass the correct one explicitly on tools that accept a schema parameter.